-Statements of murder victim during psychological treatment. - In a prosecution of defendant for the murder of his wife, testimony of a psychologist as to statements made by the victim which were essential to treatment of victim for situational depression were admissible where it was limited to evidence of abuse, threats, and spying.
+Statements of murder victim during psychological treatment. - In a prosecution of the defendant for the murder of his wife, testimony of a psychologist as to statements made by the victim which were essential to treatment of the victim for situational depression were admissible since it was limited to evidence of abuse, threats, and spying.
 State v.
-Woodward, N.M. , 908 P.2d 231 (1995).
+Woodward, 121 N.M.
+1, 908 P.2d 231 (1995).